 Pregnancy Discrimination in the Workplace

 Pregnancy discrimination in the workplace involves treating a female applicant or employee unfavorably because of pregnancy, childbirth, or related medical condition.
-Under the Pregnancy Discrimination Act, employers may not discriminate against pregnant employees.
+Under the Pregnancy Discrimination Act, employers may not discriminate against employees (taking adverse actions such as termination or demotion) on the basis of their pregnancy or gender.
 This applies to employers with 15 or more employees, including state and local governments, employment agencies, labor organizations and the federal government.

 Similarly, if a woman is temporarily unable to perform her job duties due to a medical condition related to pregnancy or childbirth, the employer must treat her the same way as other temporarily disabled employees.
 For example, the employer may have to provide modified tasks, alternative assignments, disability leave or unpaid leave.

-The following rules demonstrate what employees may or may not do concerning employees who are pregnant, or who may become pregnant.
+The following rules demonstrate what employers may or may not do concerning employees who are pregnant, or who may become pregnant.